sumguytho/yocto-fitimage-example/README.md

  - Figure out how to test uboot stuff using qemu.
 Make qemu support a standalone config that can be enabled in local.conf instead of a separate MACHINE.
  - fitImage with no ramdisk is used for uimg-min-fit image.
  - Disable usb support in u-boot.
 Boot times.
  - u-boot report ramdisk size from fitImage as 95 bytes.
+95 is such a funny number, where does it even come from.
+Image contains a single empty init file.
+It's possible that this is because cpio.gz is being rebuilt without rebuilding rootfs even after rm_work removes it.
+After a couple of rebuilds an image was built correctly and I was able to boot it.
+Weird.
+ - I made a bbappend to add to SRC_URI of u-boot but it wasn't rebuilt along with image.
+Idk.
+Because the actual recipe name is u-boot-1_2024.01-r0 as indicated by bitbake. u-boot-1.
+Yes. u-boot-1.

 # Q&A